 2. How are you currently assessing student thoughts, feelings and behavior related to this problem?
 How are you responding or intervening after gleaning those insights?

 3. Do you currently have digital community spaces or other student resources available?

 5. Design a solution.
 We know standard surveys aren’t the answer, so you need to find a more comprehensive approach that seeks to truly understand the student experience, rather than making students feel like they’re just taking a survey.
 That might include use of (or a combination of) your intranet/website, student learning portal, on-campus or digital communities, a mobile app, and more.
 It could also mean consolidating disparate communities to one focused resource.

 In a post-COVID world, understanding, connecting with, and supporting students is a top priority for higher education institutions.
-An experiential and human-based approach can help you achieve that goal.
+An experiential and human-based approach—combined with a community data platform—can help you achieve that goal.